|

 death warrant had been read to him, he was asked if there was anything he

 wanted to say and uttered the famous line, "Let’s do it."
+His

-His execution renewed the capital punishment process in America and was
+execution renewed the capital punishment process in

 As the volley hit him Taylor's hands squeezed up, went down, and came up and